Issa Vegas Gets Sexy & Sandy In A Minuscule Bikini

 Issa Vegas flaunted her bombshell bikini body in the most recent share that was added to her Instagram feed, and her fans could not be more delighted with the sight.
 The model's January 12 update included two images that saw her rocking a sexy two-piece.

-The first image in the set captured the model lounging out in the sand.
-She laid on her back, stretching her arms over her head and bending one knee towards the sky.
+The first image in the set captured the model lounging in the sand.
+She lay on her back, stretching her arms over her head and bending one knee toward the sky.
 Issa tilted her head back and directed her attention up while leaving her amazing figure on full display.
-The second photo in the set saw Issa rocking the same, sexy swimsuit but her pose was altered.
-She placed both arms behind her back and sat on her derriere and her figure was covered in sand.
-She titled her head and met the lens of the camera with a sultry stare.
+The second photo in the set saw Issa altering her pose.
+She placed both arms behind her and sat on her derriere, her figure covered in sand.
+She tilted her head and faced the camera.

 Issa opted for a skimpy bikini that did her nothing but favors.
-On her upper half, she sported a tiny top with a layer of pink underneath a knit piece.
-It had impossibly small cups and a scooping neckline that offered a generous tease of cleavage.
-Issa’s bronze collar was bare, and the tattoo on her shoulder was on full display.
-To up the ante even further, the suit had thin, gold straps that allowed her to showcase her toned arms.
+On her upper half, she sported a tiny top with a layer of pink fabric underneath crocheted material.
+It had small cups and a scooping neckline that offered a generous tease of cleavage.
+Issa's bronzed décolletage was bare, and a tattoo on her shoulder was visible.
+To up the ante even further, the suit had thin, gold straps which allowed her to showcase her toned arms.

-Issa teamed the look with a pair of bottoms that were equally as hot, matching the same color and style as her top.
-The front rode low on her navel and revealed her ripped abs.
-The garment had thick, pink straps that stretched over her hips, highlighting her tiny waist and midsection.
-The fitness model’s killer stems were also on full display.

 "The most sensual and beautifull," one follower applauded, adding a series of clapping hand emoji.